francescovitale/pm_video_game_traffic_analysis/README.md

 - The noise threshold to use during process discovery (noise_threshold)

 Once the data has been placed and the variables correctly set, the script executes the two "event_log_extraction.py" and "process_discovery.py" scripts in sequence, resulting in as many event logs and Petri nets as states and users.
 The results are collected under the "Results" folder.

+# Classification experiment

+This repository also contains the results of a classification experiment, with related diagrams, against the network data of Clash Royale and Rocket League.
+The classification experiment can be found under the "Classification experiment" folder.
+The quantitative results of the experiment can be found under the AnalysisResults folder, which contains the cosine similarity, intersection, and AUC measures for each window length-state space configuration.